 Gabby M.H.
 Yearwood is a socio-cultural anthropologist.
 He earned his Ph.D. from the University of Texas at Austin in 2012 with a degree in Anthropology and a focus in Black Diaspora Studies, Masculinity and Sport.
 His research interests include the social constructions of race and racism, masculinity, gender and sex, Black Feminist and Black Queer theory, the anthropology of sport and the Black Diaspora.
 Dr. Yearwood first became fascinated with the spectacle of the Olympics in 1976 when they were held in his home country in Canada.
 This early experience since childhood has continued to be a part of his scholarship, research and teaching.
 Dr. Yearwood also serves as the Director of Undergraduate Studies for the Department of Anthropology.
 Dr. Yearwood also holds a secondary appointment with the Gender, Sexuality and Women’s Studies Program at Pitt.

 As a part of your program fee, the following are included:

 - Tuition for 3-credits.
 Please note: Students will be billed separately for these 3-credits of tuition.
 It is an additional cost on top of the normal semester cost.
 The course does not count towards students normal 12-18 credit load.

 - Double-occupancy accommodations in hotels in all locations

 Remember that your lifestyle and spending choices can greatly affect the amount of money you'll need while abroad.
 Visit our Budgeting page for more information.

-Students will participate in the academic program from March 2021 through April 2021 on campus.
+Students will participate in the academic program from March 2022 through April 2022 on campus.
 Students will meet weekly for seminar style meetings to discuss relevant topics in preparation for the trip.
-The trip will be May 1-May 9, 2020.
+The trip will be over spring break March 5, 2022-March 12, 2022